-Project Purposes.
+Project Purposes

 The general purpose of Title 16 projects is to provide supplemental water supplies by recycling/reusing agricultural drainage water, wastewater, brackish surface and groundwater, and other sources of contaminated water.
 Projects may be permanent or for demonstration purposes.

-Financing Mechanism.
 Partial grants.
 Project construction costs are shared by the federal government and a local project sponsor or sponsors.
-The federal share is generally limited to a maximum of 25% of total project costs and in most cases the federal share is non-reimbursable, resulting in a de facto grant to the local project sponsor(s).
+The federal share is generally limited to a maximum of 25% of total project costs and is non-reimbursable, resulting in a de facto grant to the local project sponsor(s).
 In 1996, Congress limited the federal share of individual projects to \$20 million in 1996 dollars (P.L.
 104-266).
 The federal share of feasibility studies is limited to 50% of the total, except in cases of "financial hardship;" however, the federal share must be reimbursed.
 The Secretary may also accept in-kind services that are determined to positively contribute to the study.

-Eligibility Requirements.
-The Bureau carries out its water supply activities in 17 western states as authorized by the Reclamation Act of 1902, as amended (32 Stat.
+Reclamation carries out water supply activities in 17 western states as authorized by the Reclamation Act of 1902, as amended (32 Stat.
 388; 43 U.S.C. §391).
-Hence, the water reclamation and wastewater recycling program is limited to projects and studies in the 17 western states, unless otherwise specifically authorized by Congress.4 Authorized recipients of program assistance include "legally organized non-federal entities," such as irrigation districts, water districts, and municipalities.
-Construction funding is generally limited to projects where (1) an appraisal investigation and feasibility study have been completed and approved by the Secretary; (2) the Secretary has determined the project sponsor is capable of funding the non-federal share of project costs; and (3) the local sponsor has entered into a cost-share agreement with the Bureau.
+Hence, the water reclamation and wastewater recycling program is limited to projects and studies in the 17 western states unless otherwise specified.
+Authorized recipients of program assistance include "legally organized non-federal entities," such as irrigation districts, water districts, and municipalities.
+Construction funding is generally limited to projects where (1) an appraisal investigation and feasibility study have been completed and approved by the Secretary; (2) the Secretary has determined the project sponsor is capable of funding the non-federal share of project costs; and (3) the local sponsor has entered into a cost-share agreement with Reclamation.